(listed in chronological order by publish date)

 Independent Levee Investigation Team (ILIT) – June 2006

 Raymond Seed, Robert Bea, J. David Rogers

 Funded by the National Science Foundation, this was the first major study of the 2005 levee breaches.
-The team – led by University of California, Berkeley professor Raymond Seed – concluded that levees failed partly due to objections by the Orleans Levee Board to the installation of gates at the north ends of three major drainage canals in New Orleans.
-This conclusion was retracted by Dr. Seed ten years later in a study published in 2015.
+The team – led by University of California, Berkeley professor Raymond Seed – concluded that levees failed partly due to objections by the Orleans Levee Board to the installation of gates (without pumps) at the north ends of three major drainage canals.
+This conclusion was retracted by Dr. Seed ten years later in a study published in Water Policy in 2015.